Matching 11-1 Key Terms and Descriptions: A practical guide to Mastering Key Concepts

 6. Check Your Work

 After completing the matching exercise, take the time to review your answers.
-Carefully check that each term is correctly paired with its corresponding description.
-Ensure there are no contradictions or inconsistencies.
+Also, carefully check that each term is correctly paired with its corresponding description.
+Ensure there are no contradictions or inconsistencies Easy to understand, harder to ignore..

 - Re-read Descriptions: Re-read each description to confirm that the chosen term accurately reflects its meaning.